RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/sc/sc-7.18.md

 ## Control Statement

+The information system fails securely in the event of an operational failure of a boundary protection device.

+## Control Objective

-Prevent systems from entering unsecure states in the event of an operational failure of a boundary protection device.
+Determine if the information system fails securely in the event of an operational failure of a boundary protection device.

 ## Control guidance

-Fail secure is a condition achieved by employing mechanisms to ensure that in the event of operational failures of boundary protection devices at managed interfaces, systems do not enter into unsecure states where intended security properties no longer hold.
-Managed interfaces include routers, firewalls, and application gateways that reside on protected subnetworks (commonly referred to as demilitarized zones).
-Failures of boundary protection devices cannot lead to or cause information external to the devices to enter the devices nor can failures permit unauthorized information releases.
+Fail secure is a condition achieved by employing information system mechanisms to ensure that in the event of operational failures of boundary protection devices at managed interfaces (e.g., routers, firewalls, guards, and application gateways residing on protected subnetworks commonly referred to as demilitarized zones), information systems do not enter into unsecure states where intended security properties no longer hold.
+Failures of boundary protection devices cannot lead to, or cause information external to the devices to enter the devices, nor can failures permit unauthorized information releases.

-## Control assessment-objective

-systems are prevented from entering unsecure states in the event of an operational failure of a boundary protection device.